-January 26, 2018
+October 11, 2018

-Members of The School Board of Broward County, Florida Members of The School Board Audit Committee Robert W. Runcie, Superintendent of Schools
+Members of the School Board of Broward County, Florida Members of the Audit Committee of the School Board of Broward County, Florida Robert W. Runcie, Superintendent of Schools

 Ladies and Gentlemen:

 We have performed a Review of the Property and Inventory of selected locations, pursuant to The Rules of the Florida Administrative Code, Section 69I-73, and School Board Policy 1002.1.